kdabir/has/CONTRIBUTING.md

    bats tests/unit/unit-tests.bats
    ```

-## Adding support for a tool
+## Adding more tools

-Look at existing checks in the `./has` file, basically you need to call one of the following:
+The current list of supported packages can be viewed with `make list`

+If the command you wish to include supports any of `-v`, `--version`, `-version`, `version`, `-V` then you can find
+corresponding function which can be called to check presence and extract version.

 - commands that use `--version` flag -> `__dynamic_detect--version()`
 - commands that use `-version` flag -> `__dynamic_detect-version()`